-NRI/PIOs can without restraint rent out their immovable property, whether purchase through application of forex or otherwise, without seeking any consent from the RBI.
+NRI/PIOs can, without restraint, rent out their immovable property, whether purchase through the application of forex or otherwise, without seeking any consent from the RBI.
 The rental income being a current account transaction is repatriable outside India, only if proper tax is paid or provided for.

-Authorized dealers have been granted permission to grant loans to NRI's for acquisition of house/flat for self-occupation on their return to India subject to certain conditions Repayment of the loan should be made within a period not exceeding 15 years out of inward remittance through banking channels or out of funds held in the investors' NRE/FCNR/NRO accounts.
+Authorized dealers have been granted permission to grant loans to NRIs for the acquisition of house/flat for self-occupation on their return to India subject to certain conditions.
+Repayment of the loan should be made within a period not exceeding 15 years out of inward remittance through banking channels or out of funds held in the investor's NRE/FCNR/NRO accounts.

 Yes.
-Such housing loans availed in rupees can also be repaid by the close relatives in India of the borrower.
+Such housing loans availed in rupees can also be repaid by the close relatives of the borrower in India.

 The following documents are normally to be submitted along with the application:

-An NRI can borrow against the security of immovable property from Authorized Dealer subject to the following conditions.
+An NRI can borrow against the security of immovable property from an authorized dealer subject to the following conditions.

 The relaxation of FDI in the construction, development sector announced in March 2006 allows NRIs, PIOs and all foreigners equal opportunity with their Indian counterparts in the Indian real estate sector.
-The new guidelines states that before selling, the site has to be developed, constructed upon or fulfill the criteria of minimum one year development.
+The new guidelines state that, before selling, the site has to be developed, constructed upon or fulfil the criteria of minimum one-year development.

 The automatic route has simplified much of the cumbersome investment process.
-Approval from the Reserve Bank is not required anymore.
-No need to go to the Foreign Investment Promotion Board either.
-The easing of paper work and relaxation of formalities has given a boost to overseas investor confidence for investing in India.
+An approval from the Reserve Bank is not required anymore and there is no need to go to the Foreign Investment Promotion Board either.
+The easing of paperwork and relaxation of formalities has given a boost to overseas investor confidence for investing in India.

-Any NRI before investing in the Indian real estate should also focus on the particular segment that he plans to invest in - like residential, retail or office space.
+Any NRI, before investing in Indian real estate, should also focus on the particular segment that he plans to invest in - like residential, retail or office space.
 Consulting legal firms and real estate firms providing professional NRI services can be very useful.

 A lot depends on the segment you want to invest in.
 It helps to gauge the future state and to know what utilities are available. i) An office market investment, for instance, requires you to:

-Single window in a real estate project in India sometimes may be difficult, because of the involvement of several authorities.
-If it's a multi-storied building, you need to get clearance from town planning authorities, clearance on design, elevators, fire fighting agencies, etc. Efforts are on to make the process simpler and transparent, though.
+Single-window clearance in a real estate project in India sometimes may be difficult, because of the involvement of several authorities.
+If it is a multi-storied building, you need to get clearance from town planning authorities, clearance on design, elevators, firefighting agencies, etc. Efforts are on to make the process simpler and transparent, though.